-&lt;sup>14 Rational Transport Soc Inc v New Zealand Transport Agency HC Wellington CIV-2011-485-2259, 15 December 2011.
+&lt;sup>15 Rational Transport Soc Inc v New Zealand Transport Agency HC Wellington CIV-2011-485-2259, 15 December 2011.

-&lt;sup>15 Options that were considered not to achieve the NESMA policy objective or the criteria are outlined briefly in Appendix H.
+&lt;sup>16 Options that were considered not to achieve the NESMA policy objective or the criteria are outlined briefly in Appendix F.

-and 'second order' assessment criteria (to assess whether the option could be implemented effectively and efficiently).
+To determine the most appropriate tool to achieve the policy objective, these options were assessed against 'first order' assessment criteria (to assess how well the option would address the policy objective) and 'second order' assessment criteria (to assess whether the option could be implemented effectively and efficiently).
 The criteria used were: